2BEHDAMNED/ANORRLSiteSource/README.md

 Why?
 It makes your life easier by allowing a local copy of anorrl on your machine to run while you work on the changes you wish to put on the site.

-It reduces the chance of errors occuring when creating pull request.
+It reduces the chance of errors occuring when creating a pull request.

 # I HEAVY ADVISE AGAINST USING GITHUB'S ON SITE EDITOR.